pettni/smooth/README.md

 ## Related projects

-Two similar projects that have served as inspiration for `smooth` are [`manif`](https://github.com/artivis/manif/), which also has an accompagnying paper, and [`Sophus`](https://github.com/strasdat/Sophus/).
+Two similar projects that have served as inspiration for `smooth` are [`manif`](https://github.com/artivis/manif/), which also has an accompanying paper, and [`Sophus`](https://github.com/strasdat/Sophus/).
 Certain design decisions are different in `smooth`: jacobians are with respect to the tangent space as in `manif`, but the tangent types are Eigen vectors like in `Sophus`.
 This library also includes the Bundle type which greatly facilitates control and estimation tasks, and is written in C++20 which enables cleaner code as well as saner compiler error messages.

 # Next steps